zmalone/chef-web-docs/snippets/manage-a-node/rhel/opsworks/machine_config.md

 This tutorial was last tested using this configuration:

-* Chef Automate 12.11.1 on AWS OpsWorks for Chef Automate
+* AWS OpsWorks for Chef Automate 12.11.1
   * **Region:** us-east-1
   * **Instance type:** t2.medium
 <br /><br />